Switzerland Company Registration in 2023-24

-Step 1: Select the most appropriate kind of company to meet your goals in business.
+Step 1: Select a business structure: Select the most appropriate kind of company to meet your goals in business.

-Step 2: Select a unique name to be the trading name of the company – create at least 3 business names for the future business, one of which will be your trade name.
+Step 2: Business name registration: Select a unique name to be the trading name of the company – create at least 3 business names for the future business, one of which will be your trade name.
 Once the name has been selected, you can register and reserve the chosen name.

-Step 3: Create a corporate bank account to facilitate future transactions.
-The minimum capital for an AS or Swiss GMBH as well as AS is required to be put in here.
+Step 3: Create a bank account: Create a corporate bank account to facilitate future transactions.
+The minimum capital for an AS or Swiss GMBH as well as an AS is required to be put in here.

 Step 5: Fill out the business forms: Complete the Stampa Declaration Form and the Lex Friedrich Declaration Form.

-Step 7: Register your business by submitting all necessary documents required to the Swiss Trade Register.
+Step 6: Register the business: Register your business by submitting all necessary documents required to the Swiss Trade Register.